 All courses taken at UMass Dartmouth, whether applicable to the major or not, will appear on the student's transcript and will be calculated into the student's grade point average.

 Students may enroll in courses before being accepted into a program.
 Students will be listed as a "special student".
 We recommend that you schedule an appointment to meet with an Admissions Coordinator to select appropriate courses.
 Once accepted to the university, credits are transferred into your program of study, and appear on your transcript upon registering for your course.

 If you are coming from another college/university: Please send your official transcripts* (sealed) to:

 University of Massachusetts Dartmouth

 *You must submit official transcripts from ALL colleges you attended.
-Course descriptions are required if your courses were obtained from a private or out-of-state college/university.
+Course descriptions are required if your courses were obtained from a private or out-of-state college/ university.
 Upon request, Massachusetts course descriptions may also need to be provided for transfer credit approval.

 Please keep in mind: it often takes 4-6 weeks to receive outside transcripts, so request that they be sent as early as possible.

-PCE will not review your application for admission until all this documentation above has been received.
+University Extension will not review your application for admission until all this documentation above has been received.
 Only complete applications will be evaluated.
 Incomplete applications become VOID after 90 days and students with an incomplete application must reapply.